Seven eventful decades

 Georg H Endress led the company for four decades.
 He opened up new markets and fields of application, developing the company - specializing in level measurement and growing into a supplier of complete solutions for the processing industry.
 By 1995, when he handed the management of the company over to his second eldest son, Klaus, the backroom business had grown into a global company with 4,300 employees.

-Klaus Endress (born 1948) purposefully continued his father’s work and developed it, over time leaving his own managerial mark.
-He successfully met the challenges of a globalized world, recognizing the significance of services and solutions.
-Klaus Endress continued his commitment to a strong company culture and followed the strategy of sustainable growth.
+Klaus Endress (*1948) purposefully continued his father’s work and developed it, over time leaving his own managerial mark.
+He successfully met the challenges of a globalized world and internationalized sales and production, recognizing the significance of service and solutions businesses.
+Klaus Endress continued his commitment to a strong company culture and drove forward the work on a family charter, in which the shareholder family stated: Endress+Hauser is to remain a family-owned company.